 Want to make guacamole tomorrow but avocados not ripe enough?
 Don’t worry, paper bags will do the work for you.
 Certain foods like bananas and avocados can be ripened quickly by placing them in brown paper bags.
 Leave them overnight and you can see the results the next day.

-9. Put Ice cream containers in Ziplock bags
+9. Put Ice cream containers in Ziploc bags

 Who likes rock hard ice cream that doesn’t want to come out of its container?
-Keeping your ice cream tub or container in a zip lock bag before putting them in the freezer helps the ice cream to remain soft just the way it was when you first opened it.
+Keeping your ice cream tub or container in a Ziploc bag before putting them in the freezer helps the ice cream to remain soft just the way it was when you first opened it.